 Sometimes when you are funneling information through the VPN tunnel, your true IP address can leak, but during our research, we found many tests showing that OneVPN did not have any DNS leaks.
 It seems like you won’t have to worry about security when using this service.

 We’ll pile more on our previous points.
 No logging, no leaks, and you also get top-notch encryption and four VPN protocols to choose from.
-The only downside is that it does not support OpenVPN, which is typically our favorite protocol.
+The only downside is that it does not support OpenVPN, which is the best vpn protocol by far.
 It does have a variety of other choices, though.

 You also get AES-256 bit encryption, which is as good as you can get.
 It’s entirely hacker-proof and it’s what many governments use to protect confidential information.

 We hit you with some good news, but now we have some bad news.
 OneVPN does a great job of protecting your identity, which is essential.
 The only problem is; it doesn’t offer much else.